rschaar-logius/testrepo/oidc/openid-igov-openid-connect-1_0.md

 for frameworks where public identifiers are required, or for cases where public identifiers are shared as attributes and the framework does not have a requirement for subject anonymity.

+**iGov-NL**

+OP SHOULD support sector identifiers.
+Other than in [OpenID.Core] this can be a sector identifier not under a single administrative control, but used in a broader group of service providers under indirect control such as regulations.

+The Netherlands has standardized on using a citizen identification number (_BurgerServiceNummer_ or BSN), for citizen to government related interactions.
+Usage of the BSN is restricted by law.
+The BSN is therefor considered a sector identifier rather than a public identifier.

+**/iGov-NL**

 ##  3.3.
 UserInfo Endpoint